LAVA-LAB/DynAbs/ReadMe.md

 DynAbs is a tool that can be used to compute feedback controllers for stochastic linear dynamical systems with reach-avoid control tasks.
 The returned controllers are provably correct, which means that they satisfy the reach-avoid task *with at least a desired threshold probability.*

-More specifically, this artefact contains an implementation of the methods proposed in the following papers:
+More specifically, this artifact contains an implementation of the methods proposed in the following papers:

 1. [Thom Badings, Alessandro Abate, David Parker, Nils Jansen, Hasan Poonawala & Marielle Stoelinga (2022).
 Sampling-based Robust Control of Autonomous Systems with Non-Gaussian Noise.
 AAAI 2022](https://ojs.aaai.org/index.php/AAAI/article/view/21201)
 2. [Thom Badings, Licio Romao, Alessandro Abate, David Parker, Hasan Poonawala, Marielle Stoelinga & Nils Jansen (2022).
 Robust Control for Dynamical Systems with Non-Gaussian Noise via Formal Abstractions.
 JAIR 2023](https://www.jair.org/index.php/jair/article/view/14253)
 3. [Thom Badings, Licio Romao, Alessandro Abate, & Nils Jansen (2023).
 Probabilities Are Not Enough: Formal Controller Synthesis for Stochastic Dynamical Models with Epistemic Uncertainty.
 AAAI 2023](https://arxiv.org/pdf/2210.05989.pdf)
 4. [Thom Badings, Licio Romao, Alessandro Abate, & Nils Jansen (2024).
 A Stability-Based Abstraction Framework for Reach-Avoid Control of Stochastic Dynamical Systems with Unknown Noise Distributions.
 ECC 2024](https://arxiv.org/pdf/2404.01726)

-> **Note:** The code for reference 4 [Badings et al., ECC 2024] are located in the branch `ECC2024`.
+> **Note:** The code for reference 4 [Badings et al., ECC 2024] is located in the branch `ECC2024`.

 This repository contains all code and instructions that are needed to replicate the results presented in the paper.
 Our simulations ran on a Linux machine with 32 3.7GHz cores and 64 GB of RAM.